 The hookups for the dryer are properly installed and in serviceable condition.
-The dryer itself was not tested.
+The dryer itself was operated through a partial cycle, however we did not confirm the complete operation of the cycle timer.

-12.3 DRYER VENT
+12.9 DRYER VENT

 The visible portions of the dryer vent are properly installed and in serviceable condition.
 Dryer ducts should be cleaned annually as part of routine home maintenance.
 A dryer duct that is clogged with lint is a fire hazard.